 British author and screenwriter Louise Burfitt-Dons works with production companies on both sides of the Atlantic.

 Readers and critics have described her contemporary novel, The Killing of the Cherrywood MP, as ‘thriller excellence’ and ‘brilliant’.
-New Century publishes her forthcoming book The Secret War in June 2021.
+New Century published the third book The Secret War in June 2021.

 Louise is the author of the Karen Andersen Thrillers, a series of contemporary conspiracy adventure novels beginning with The Missing Activist.
 Think tank and website The Conservative Woman described it as ‘an authentic and gripping political thriller’ and the novel became an Amazon kindle bestseller.